LabTranslationalArchitectomics/expressyouRcell/README.md

 ```

 ## 2) Prepare your data
 expressyouRcell is optimized for representing multiple sets of gene expression data (e.g. multiple stages, different conditions, different tissues, etc.).
 For this reason, the input has to be organized as a list of ```data.table```s.
-For example, in case of multiple stages, each ```data.table``` should correspond to a specific time point.
+For example, in case of multiple stages, each ```data.table``` may correspond to a specific time point.

 Each ```data.table``` must have at least a column of gene names named precisely ```gene_symbol```.
 The input table can also contain additional columns with values of gene expression levels (CPM or FPKM) or results from upstream differential analysis pipeline (such as fold changes and p-values).